 3. Cancellation by you

 Cancellations must be notified to us in writing by the party leader.
 Your notice of cancellation will only be effective when we receive it in writing at our offices.
 As we incur costs from the time you make your booking, the following cancellation charges will be payable.
-Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums, late booking and amendment fees.
+Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling (unless reducing the party size increases the per person cost for those not cancelling) excluding insurance premiums, late booking and amendment fees.
 Insurance premiums, late booking and amendment fees are not refundable in the event of cancellation.

 4. Changes and cancellations by us

 Occasionally we have to make changes and correct errors in our booking information both before and after bookings have been confirmed.
 We may also have to cancel confirmed bookings due to factors outside our control, mistakes, or if the minimum number of bookings required for a particular holiday have not been received.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.
-We will notify you (or your travel agent) of cancellation at the earliest opportunity and in the case of minimum number of bookings not being achieved at least 30 days before departure.
+We will notify you (or your travel agent) of cancellation at the earliest opportunity and, in the case of group arrangements which depend on a minimum number of bookings (which is not achieved), at least 30 days before departure.

 If we have to make a significant change we will inform you (or your travel agent) as soon as reasonably possible.
 If there is time to do so before departure we will offer you the choice of one of the following options: